 Survivorship Choice is dividend-eligible and is available with policy enhancements similar to Guaranteed Whole Life.

-Indexed Universal Life Insurance
+Indexed Universal Life Insurance:

 Penn Mutual offers two indexed UL policies: Accumulation Builder Flex and Survivorship Plus Select.

-Accumulation Builder Flex is designed to serve as both permanent life insurance coverage and a wealth building asset.
+Accumulation Builder Flex is designed to serve as both permanent life insurance coverage and a wealth-building asset.

 Like most UL policies, it offers premium flexibility, subject to minimum requirements.
-Premium payments are apportioned between the cost of the death benefit and cash value that accrues tax-deferred interest.
+Premium payments are apportioned between the cost of the death benefit and the cash value that accrues tax-deferred interest.

 Amounts representing cash value can be apportioned between several index options—which link growth to performance of the S&P 500—or a fixed account that grows at a minimum rate of at least 2.00%